St John's Church

 To find out more, please visit their website: http://wdcfplus.org.uk/

-The Foodbank now operates out of St John's church as well.
+The Foodbank now operates out of St John's church on a Wednesday as well.
 Please contact the church for more information.

 St Christopher’s Hospice Art Project